 Nootropics for ADHD – Recommendations for Best Results

 Personally, I take an all-in-one nootropic stack I like called Mind Lab Pro, because it already contains 9 of the 13 individual nootropics I just discussed.

 I also take some ginseng or ashwagandha if I feel I need an extra boost.

 I would highly recommend Mind Lab Pro to anyone that has ADHD or ADD, because it works really well for me.

-Another good option would be to use Awaken Gold from Awakened Alchemy.
+Another good option would be to use Awaken or Awaken Gold from Awakened Alchemy.

 Awakened Alchemy takes a different approach to their nootropics formulations from that of Opti-Nutra; the company that makes Mind Lab Pro.

-In any case, Awakened Alchemy uses less herbal extracts in their lineup, but the ingredients are extremely high quality.
+They use less herbal extracts in their lineup, but the ingredients are still extremely high quality.